Hout Bay Villa Rentals

 Hout Bay is a small coastal town set in a beautiful wooded valley on the Atlantic Seaboard of Cape Town, about 20 kilometres and 30 minutes drive from the city.
 Surrounded by steep mountains on three sides of the valley, with a long sandy beach to the south looking out over the wide expanse of the bay itself, Hout Bay offers dramatic views and plenty for visitors to enjoy, with a busy village area and a working harbour bustling with restaurants, bars and shops, a vibrant neighbourhood market, boat trips, Africa's largest bird sanctuary and more!

-Here is a selection of the properties we have available to stay in Hout Bay -
+Here is a selection of Hout Bay self catering accommodation: -

 The self-proclaimed "Republic of Hout Bay" as it is jokingly referred to by its passionate residents is loved both by visitors and locals alike not just for its breath-taking scenery but also for the relaxed family orientated lifestyle it offers, with a wide range of good value restaurants, bars, shops and many attractions.
 These include boat trips to see the seals at nearby Duiker Island, as well as boasting the largest bird park in Africa, the "World of Birds", which features over 3000 birds as well as monkeys and other small animals.